oschwengers/referenceseeker/README.md

-The reasoning for subsequent calculations of both ANI and conserved DNA values is that Mash distance values correlate well with ANI values for closely related genomes but the same is not true for conserved DNA values.
+The reasoning for subsequent calculations of both ANI and conserved DNA values is that Mash distance values correlate well with ANI values for closely related genomes, however the same is not true for conserved DNA values.
 A kmer fingerprint-based comparison alone cannot distinguish if a kmer is missing due to a SNP, for instance or a lack of the kmer-comprising subsequence.
-As DNA conservancy (next to DNA identity) is very important for many kinds of analyses, e.g. reference based SNP detections, ranking potential reference genomes based on a mash distance alone is often not sufficient in order to select the most appropriate reference genomes.
+As DNA conservation (next to DNA identity) is very important for many kinds of analyses, e.g. reference based SNP detections, ranking potential reference genomes based on a mash distance alone is often not sufficient in order to select the most appropriate reference genomes.
 If desired, ANI and conserved DNA values